 A.

 “Once it was decided that the first gallery would focus on fire insurance, the initial priority was to decide how best to tell the story.
-This involved creating a content framework, extensively researching the subject and making contact with collectors and experts in their field”.
+This involved creating a content framework, extensively researching the subject and making contact with collectors and experts in their field”.“Developing the content involved lots of reading and researching, making calls and visits to collectors and specialists to get video footage, and visiting collections for photo shoots.
+We also had to source costumes, write scripts, and find actors for IMTV videos”.

 Q. How many people are involved in creating the galleries and what part do they play?